Is options trading risky?

 YOU BECOME THE CASINO.

-Would you rather be the gambler who's looking for lottery tickets?
+Would you rather be the gambler who's buying lottery tickets?
 Of course not.

 Learn the options trading basics (whether it's options spreads or naked options).

-In my article about the 3 hard truths you must know about options trading, I discuss why I believe trading naked options is best and I also provide some examples.
+In my article about the 3 hard truths you must know about options trading, I discuss some vital information that you'll need to be consistently profitable.

 Have realistic expectations to reduce options trading risk